Last updated: 28 May 2026

 Assurance-vie

-Tax-advantaged investment product held by over 50% of French households.
+Tax-advantaged investment product held by over half of French households.

 The French Health Insurance System